Everything You Need to Know About WordPress Backend

 Whenever you think about restricting access to the backend, you may consider defining access denied redirect.

-Moreover, you may check the AAM user activity extension, which allows tracking user activities, including events, whenever restricted areas access is denied.
+Moreover, you may check the AAM user activity extension, which allows tracking user activities, including events, whenever access to restricted areas is denied.

 So, let’s start.

 First, we need to install WordPress to serve as the backend for our app/website.
-Use WordPress to build the articles, pages, and other content to be displayed on the front end of the project.
+Use WordPress to build the articles, pages, and other content displayed on the project’s front end.

-Then go to the JSON for all of the articles within the browser to see the REST API in action.
-You can do this by adding wp-json/wp/v2/posts right after your website domain name like this www.yourdomain.com/wp-json/wp/v2/posts.
+Then, go to the JSON for all the articles within the browser to see the REST API in action.
+You can add wp-json/wp/v2/posts right after your website domain name like this: www.yourdomain.com/wp-json/wp/v2/posts.

 If you can see the JSON on the screen, you have successfully used the WordPress REST API to return the data for all your posts.

-Now, you need to set up the website’s frontend using React.
+Now, you must set up the website’s front end using React.
 React is a JavaScript library used to build user interfaces.
-It allows us to create elements like components, and those components get combined to make up a front-end interface for our website.
+It allows us to create elements like components, which combine to make up a front-end interface for our website.

-So, once you are done setting up WordPress as backend and React as frontend, you need to connect them both; to build communication between them.
-So that data from WordPress renders to the App or website we have built with React.
+So, once you are done setting up WordPress as the backend and React as the Frontend, you need to connect them to build communication between them.
+So, that data from WordPress renders for the app or website we built with React.

 You can use Rest API to fetch data from WordPress to display on the application.
 You will need to create components that use Rest API to retrieve data from WordPress and display it on the front end of your website.

-So, we followed these three steps to use WordPress as Backend using Rest API.
+So, we followed these three steps to use WordPress as a Backend using Rest API.

-3. We built a connection between them to retrieve data from the backend and display it on the frontend.
+- We built a connection between them to retrieve data from the backend and display it on the Frontend.

-It is how we can use WordPress as a Backend.
+This is how we can use WordPress as a backend.

 How to write Backend code in WordPress?

 PHP code is what makes WordPress work.
-It means PHP for WordPress is the main pillar.
-While we install WordPress, it automatically generates PHP files.
+It means PHP for WordPress is the central pillar.
+When we install WordPress, it automatically generates PHP files.
 We can manage the WordPress backend by making changes in PHP code files.

 You will see all theme code files on the right side.
-Open any file in which you want to make changes and start writing code.
+Open any file you want to make changes and start writing code.

 You can move between themes in the upper right-hand corner of the Editor if you have multiple themes installed or are using an adult/child theme combination:

-The style.css is your stylesheet, which contains numerous design-related characteristics, including your theme’s fonts and color scheme.
+The style.css is your stylesheet containing numerous design-related characteristics, including your theme’s custom fonts and color scheme.

 The functions.php file in your theme contains PHP code that adjusts WordPress’ default features.